 Will they be paranoid with all these negative information?

 When handled with sensitivity, children will not react adversely to such stories.
 It brings out their innate feelings of kindness, helpfulness and righteousness.
 In fact, when some of our Asian neighbours experienced devastation to their property and loss of lives, our students rallied together with their parents to help victims of Himalayan Earthquake (2015), Sichuan Earthquake on (2014), Indonesia Tsunami (2006, 2004).
 This would not have been possible if Current Affairs was not actively discussed every week.

 War, terrorism, natural disasters, financial crisis, global warming, rape, murder, scams, molestation.
 When is the appropriate age to share on the above topics?

 On a personal level, children are taught about protecting themselves by ignoring strangers.
-This is as early as 18month old.
+This is as early as 18 month old.
 They are taught about Stranger Safety and are not allowed to follow or be touched or hurt by unknown individuals.
-They should alert their teachers if anyone they do not know attempt to enter the school’s premise or even take photos of them during school outings.
+They should alert their teachers if anyone they do not knowingly attempt to enter the school’s premise or even take photos of them during school outings.

 How can I share in a way that is not intimidating?

 Do it after a family activity where children are receptive and willing to listen.
 It can also be something you can use to extend an interesting accidental event that you or your child witnessed.